jjmclean1/IOS-Bootcamp-Progression/README.md

 # 📱 iOS Bootcamp Progression

-This repository serves as an index for the foundational projects I built leading up to my capstone College Football Analytics application.
 These projects track my progression in learning Swift, SwiftUI, state management, and UI design.

 ### The Projects